 This feature activates the headlights for up to 90 seconds when the doors are unlocked with the RKE transmitter.
 The time for this feature is programmable on vehicles equipped with the Electronic Vehicle Information Center (EVIC).
-For details, refer to "Illuminated Approach," under "Personal Settings (Customer-Programmable Features)" under "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.
+Refer to "Electronic Vehicle Information Center"